 Diligens

-From 6 April 2026, strict liability means you're liable for unpaid taxes in your supply chain, even if you did your due diligence.
+From 6 April 2026, strict liability means you inherit the tax debt of every fraudulent entity in your supply chain, even if you didn't know they existed.

-Mini-Umbrella Company (MUC) schemes split your workforce across hundreds of tiny shell companies.
-Each one designed to disappear before paying tax, leaving you with the bill.
+Organised crime rings use Mini-Umbrella Company (MUC) schemes to fragment your workforce across hundreds of disposable shell entities.
+Each one is designed to steal funds and vanish before paying tax — leaving you with the bill under strict liability.

 Your Potential Annual Liability Exposure